Function spaces for decoupling: Embeddings

 \subsection{Preliminary results}

-Some of the embedding properties involving the function spaces for decoupling are obvious.
+Some of the embedding properties involving our function spaces are obvious.
 For example, by H\"{o}lder's inequality, it is clear that as the parameters $q$ and $s$ grow, the space $\funpqs$ gets smaller.
 In other words, for all $p,q,v\in[1,\infty)$ and $s,r\in\R$, one has

 if $s\geq r$ and $q\geq v$.